 “They are strengthening resilience in their country, and through the EU Civil Protection Mechanism, they contribute to solidarity across Europe, as they did in October when they helped fight wildfires in Greece,” said Giaufret, adding: “I am deeply grateful for the efforts of all the brave men and women who regularly go to dangerous places to save lives.
 Today, we are helping them be better prepared to do their job – by providing them with the necessary equipment.
 This is a true European story of solidarity.”

-“This donation of seven tankers by the European Union will further improve the efficiency of interventions in emergencies, as well as the rescue of citizens and their property.
+“This donation of seven cisterns by the European Union will further improve the efficiency of interventions in emergencies, as well as the rescue of citizens and their property.
 We thank the EU Delegation in Serbia and UNDP representatives for the excellent cooperation, which we will continue in the future,” said Ivica Dačić, Deputy Prime Minister of Serbia and Minister of the Interior, noting that this donation is part of broader EU and UNDP support to Serbia for strengthening disaster prevention and increasing response preparedness.

 To make citizens of Serbia safer and better protected in the event of fires and other disasters, the EU has already provided 27 fire engines, 12 ambulances, 2 decontamination vehicles, and 3 vehicles for the Mountain Rescue Service, worth €3.7 million over the past four years.